 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-To the question, prior to responding, I wish to firstly express my condolences and empathy to the community and all of the elders' family members, to all of the relatives of the elder who passed away.
+To the question, prior to responding, I wish to firstly express my condolences and empathy to the community and to all of the relatives of the elder who passed away.

-It is a major matter, Mr. Speaker, and further, we are still conducting this investigation, and this is still ongoing, as we have not completed our investigative work.
-I want to be clear in my response to my colleague, and I want to be very clear as there are also privacy reasons and confidential information that cannot be publicly stated at this time, and to respect all parties.
+It is a major matter and further, we are still conducting this investigation and this is still ongoing, as we have not completed our investigative work.
+I want to be clear in my response to my colleague and I want to be very clear as there are also privacy reasons and confidential information that cannot be publicly stated at this time and to respect all parties.